 In the words of Mother Teresa, "Intense love does not measure, it gives."
 To honor our mother, grandmother, and great-grandmother, we ask that you give intense love to your friends and family.

 In lieu of flowers, please send donations to The Cathedral at Pleasant Grove Church under the direction of Senior Pastor, Bishop Courtney Allan Jones.
 The Cathedral at Pleasant Grove Church is located directly across the street from Homer G. Phillips Hospital, where Grandma spent her life caring for the sick and giving intense love to the community.
 Also, The Cathedral at Pleasant Grove Church is where her granddaughter Madison and daughter Martha were baptized three days before Grandma received her wings.

 Grandma received her wings on July 22, 2020, with her granddaughters by her side.
 Alice Ann Walker was greeted at the pearly gates in heaven by her best friends Aunt Bee, Louise Prince, and Henry Prince, son-in-law Greg Williams, Baby Kameron Prince, and Martha's best friend Tawanda Jackson and son Jay.

-To send flowers to the family or plant a tree in memory of Ms. Alice Ann Walker, please visit our floral store.
+To send flowers to Ms. Alice Ann Walker's family, please visit our floral store.